Christopher Sainsbury

 Research

 As a composer and educator Christopher Sainsbury's research explores many inspirations and expressions.
 He is passionately interested in regionalism in music, in contemporary Indigenous (Australian) music composition in the C21st, in contemporary guitar music, in surf music and in Indigenous education.
 Pertaining to regionalism, this is where one draws upon motives and images from their local region and reconstitutes them in new ways in creative works that fortify a sense of regional identity.
-Being of mixed heritage (English, Irish, Dutch, Aboriginal - the Dharug) he also participates in defining contemporary Indigenous music in the C21st through new works.
+Being of mixed heritage (English, Irish, Dutch, Aboriginal - Dharug/Eora) he also participates in defining contemporary Indigenous music in the C21st through new works.
 Yet his inspirations also lead him into extended guitar techniques and notation practices, into surf music, and he is a passionate educator of many years.
+His works are known for their inventiveness within traditions and for solid old-fashioned orchestration.

 Compositions